MeghanaNandaKumar/MeghanaNandaKumar/README.md

 ## Education

-   🎓 Master of Science in Information Systems, Northeastern University, Boston, USA
+   📍 Master of Science in Information Systems, Northeastern University, Boston, USA (Expected to graduate in December '25)

    🎓 Bachelor of Electrical and Electronics Engineering, SVCE, Sriperumbudur, India